-- 10. In determining the application with a view to promoting the licensing objectives the sub-committee must give appropriate weight to: - the steps that are appropriate to promote the licensing objectives (i.e. the prevention of crime and disorder; public safety; the prevention of public nuisance; and the protection of children from harm); - the representations (including supporting information) presented by all the parties; - the guidance issued under Section 182 of the Licensing Act 2003 (national guidance); and - the council's own statement of licensing policy. - 11.
-The sub-committee must take such of the following steps as it considers appropriate for the promotion of the licensing objectives: - Grant the application as asked; - Modify the conditions of the licence by altering or omitting or adding to them; - Reject the whole or part of the application
+- 7. In determining the application with a view to promoting the licensing objectives the sub-committee must give appropriate weight to: - the steps that are appropriate to promote the licensing objectives (i.e. the prevention of crime and disorder; public safety; the prevention of public nuisance; and the protection of children from harm);

-- 12. The sub-committee is asked to note that it may not modify the conditions or reject the whole or part of the application merely because it considers it desirable to do so.
-It must actually be appropriate in order to promote the licensing objectives. - 13.
-The representations received appear to relate to issues that fall under the licensing objectives of the prevention of crime and disorder and the prevention of public nuisance.
+- the representations (including supporting information) presented by all the parties: - the guidance issued under Section 182 of the Licensing Act 2003 (national guidance); and - the council's own statement of licensing policy. - 8.
+The sub-committee must take such of the following steps as it considers appropriate for the promotion of the licensing objectives: - Grant the application as asked; - Modify the conditions of the licence by altering or omitting or adding to them; - Reject the whole or part of the application - The sub-committee is asked to note that it may not modify the conditions or reject the whole or part of the application merely because it considers it desirable to do so.
+It must actually be appropriate in order to promote the licensing objectives. - 10.
+The representations received appear to relate to issues that fall under the licensing objectives.
 The sub-committee is directed to paragraphs 20 and 24 of the local licensing policy at appendix D which contain examples of factors that impact on the licensing objectives that the applicant could consider when addressing these issues.
-These paragraphs also contains examples of control measures that may be taken into account in operating schedules having regard to the type of premises and/or the licensable activities. - 14.
+These paragraphs also contains examples of control measures that may be taken into account in operating schedules having regard to the type of premises and/or the licensable activities. - 11.
 The sub-committee is also reminded of the contents of appendices 2, 3, 4 and 5 of the local licensing policy (not re-produced in this report) which contain pools of model conditions relating to the four licensing objectives.